open/close all folders

 - Ed, Edd 'n' Eddy: The end of the Beach Episode results in the trio getting sunburns.
 Edd was quite distressed earlier in the episode about forgetting the sunscreen, even more so when Ed wasted all of Jonny's.
 Ed makes best of the situation by likening himself to a chameleon.

-- In Futurama, Amy gets a sunburn because Bender did not put any sunblock on her.
+- In Futurama, Amy gets a sunburn because Bender stole her parasol and didn't put any sunblock on her.
 Or rather, he only put on enough to write "Honk if Bender is great".

 - Near the end of the SpongeBob SquarePants episode "Ripped Pants", SpongeBob asks "Am I the biggest loser on the beach?"
 One of the fish who claim to be the biggest loser on the beach is a lady with sunburn.